Accessible Typography: Why Rolling Back Accessibility Changes Hurts Everyone

 - The Sage Mages

 A font change shouldn’t be front-page news.
-And yet here we are because we know this one has the ability to impact millions of lives.
+Yet, here we are.
+This change has the potential to impact millions of lives.

-In early December, the U.S. State Department directed staff to return to Times New Roman and stop using Calibri, reversing a 2023 shift that was introduced to improve readability and accessibility for people with disabilities.
-The directive reportedly framed the prior change as part of a “wasteful” diversity, equity, inclusion, and accessibility (DEIA) effort and emphasized “decorum” and “professionalism.”
+In early December, the U.S. State Department directed staff to return to Times New Roman and stop using Calibri.
+This decision reverses a 2023 shift aimed at improving readability and accessibility for people with disabilities.
+The directive framed the previous change as part of a “wasteful” diversity, equity, inclusion, and accessibility (DEIA) effort.
+It emphasized “decorum” and “professionalism.”

-Whether or not any single font is “good” or “bad,” rolling back an accessibility-motivated decision has a larger societal impact: it signals that accommodations are optional—something we can add or remove based on politics, aesthetics, or convenience.
+Whether any single font is “good” or “bad” is subjective.
+However, rolling back an accessibility-motivated decision has larger societal implications.
+It signals that accommodations are optional.
+They can be added or removed based on politics, aesthetics, or convenience.

-When accessibility is treated as a preference, the burden shifts to the people who already carry the most friction:
+When accessibility is treated as a preference, the burden shifts to those who already face the most friction:

-People with low vision who benefit from clearer letterforms and spacing
+People with low vision benefit from clearer letterforms and spacing.

-People with dyslexia and other reading/processing differences who rely on predictable hierarchy and legibility
+Individuals with dyslexia and other reading/processing differences rely on predictable hierarchy and legibility.

-People using assistive tech or alternative formats who depend on consistent, readable source documents
+Users of assistive technology or alternative formats depend on consistent, readable source documents.

-And importantly: the consequences are rarely dramatic or visible.
+Importantly, the consequences of these changes are rarely dramatic or visible.
 The harm is quieter.
-More fatigue.
-More time.
-More mistakes.
-More opting out.
+It manifests as more fatigue, more time spent, more mistakes, and more opting out.

 That’s why accessibility isn’t “extra.”
-It’s participation infrastructure.
+It’s essential for participation.

-When accessible typography and visuals are implemented at the start we see a recurring cycle across society and organizations:
+When accessible typography and visuals are implemented from the start, we see a recurring cycle across society and organizations:

 An accommodation is added.